Assistant Professor, Department of Family and Community Medicine

 Dr. Nettleton completed a four year dual residency in Family Medicine and Preventive Medicine/Public Health at the Oregon Health & Science University in Portland, Oregon.
 He is board certified in both family medicine and general preventive medicine and public health.

 Dr. Nettleton served as the 2020 President of the Michigan Association of Preventive Medicine and Public Health Physicians.
 He was recognized as a 40 under 40 leader in public health by the de Beaumont Foundation in 2021.
+He received the Good Government Coin from the Michigan Department of Health and Human Services in 2022 for excellence in public health practice.

 - American Board of Family Medicine (Family Medicine)